 Because you can measure impressions to conversions, you’ll be able to see how much a particular conversion cost you.
 Calculating your “cost per click” will let you determine the amount you spent for every advertisement clicked by a user.
 “Cost per conversion or action or acquisition” is the amount you spent for that lead, sale, or whatever conversion you are tracking.

-Being able to measure not just traffic but also money spent and earned is an attractive feature of PPC.
-It is one of the reasons why pay-per-click is very popular in the retail industry, which accounts for 16% of businesses that run PPC ads with an Adwwords management company.
+Being able to measure not just traffic but also money spent and earned is an attractive feature of using a Pay Per Click Company.
+It is one of the reasons why pay-per-click is very popular in the retail industry, which accounts for 16% of businesses that run PPC ads with an Adwords management company.
 Case in point: Amazon.
 The e-commerce giant spent $55.2 million on Google AdWords in 2011.
 Retailers are tracking not just how many clicks they got but how much they earn from these clicks.
 Businesses in other industries are following suit.

 Don’t be left behind.
-We can implement pay-per-click advertising for you and help you get instant, highly-targeted traffic and measurable ROI for your website and your business.
-Send us an email at email@example.com or call us at +44 20 8834 4795 now to schedule your free in-depth consultation on PPC advertising companies.
+We can implement pay-per-click advertising for you and help you get instant, highly targeted traffic and measurable ROI for your website and your business.
+Schedule your free in-depth consultation on PPC advertising companies.